-New workers receive an induction on their specific roles and tasks, and on the organisation.
+BENCHMARK A3.2.2 New workers receive an induction on their specific roles and tasks, and on the organisation.

 A museum may partly meet the induction needs of new workers by providing them with a comprehensive and user-friendly induction kit or manual that contains all of the museum's relevant current policies, and the code of ethics under which the museum operates.
 New workers should sign a statement declaring that they have read and understood the museum's policies and procedures, and the code of ethics that the museum follows.

-Arts Tasmania, Museum Induction Package for Volunteers

-The museum acknowledges that museum work involves special skills, and gives workers opportunities to acquire or enhance these skills.

-The museum considers the skills required for its current and future activities, identifies gaps, and plans training for current workers.

-A suitable technique for this may be a skills audit.
+BOOKS AND ONLINE PUBLICATIONS Arts Tasmania, Museum Induction Package for Volunteers STANDARD A3.3 The museum acknowledges that museum work involves special skills, and gives workers opportunities to acquire or enhance these skills.
+BENCHMARK A3.3.1 The museum considers the skills required for its current and future activities, identifies gaps, and plans training for current workers.
+TIPS A suitable technique for this may be a skills audit.
 Performance evaluations, both for workers and for members of a museum's governing body, can provide helpful information on their skills.

-HCC, reCollections (1998), chapter 5, pp. 23-49

-M&G NSW, Volunteer Succession Planning: Skills Audit

-Appropriate training is provided for workers, and its costs are subsidised by the museum where possible.

-Training can take many forms, including:

-- providing access to industry journals, websites and other sources - formal inductions - mentoring - supporting workers to attend refresher courses, seminars and workshops presented by peak bodies, and conferences.
+BOOKS AND ONLINE PUBLICATIONS HCC, reCollections (1998), chapter 5, pp. 23-49 M&G NSW, Volunteer Succession Planning: Skills Audit BENCHMARK A3.3.2 Appropriate training is provided for workers, and its costs are subsidised by the museum where possible.
+BENCHMARK A3.3.2 BENCHMARK A3.3.2 the museum where possible.
+BENCHMARK A3.3.2 the museum where possible.
+TIPS Training can take many forms, including: providing access to industry journals, websites and other sources formal inductions mentoring supporting workers to attend refresher courses, seminars and BENCHMARK A3.3.2 A3.3.3 the museum where possible.
+TIPS Training can take many forms, including: providing access to industry journals, websites and other sources formal inductions mentoring supporting workers to attend refresher courses, seminars and workshops presented by peak bodies, and conferences.
 Keep in mind the training needs not only of paid museum workers but also of members of the museum's governing body, and of volunteers (those who work 'front of house', as well as those who work behind the scenes).
+Peak bodies, professional associations, and networks, support excellence in the museum sector by providing many opportunities for workers and others to exchange the museum where possible.
+TIPS Training can take many forms, including: providing access to industry journals, websites and other sources formal inductions mentoring supporting workers to attend refresher courses, seminars and workshops presented by peak bodies, and conferences.
+Keep in mind the training needs not only of paid museum workers but also of members of the museum's governing body, and of volunteers (those who work 'front of house', as well as those who work behind the scenes).
 Peak bodies, professional associations, and networks, support excellence in the museum sector by providing many opportunities for workers and others to exchange ideas and to access training.

-Up-to-date records are kept of training programs attended by museum workers.

-Manuals, and other resources on museum practice, are available for workers.

-Experienced workers are encouraged to act as mentors.
+BENCHMARK A3.3.3 the museum where possible.
+TIPS Training can take many forms, including: providing access to industry journals, websites and other sources formal inductions mentoring supporting workers to attend refresher courses, seminars and workshops presented by peak bodies, and conferences.
+Keep in mind the training needs not only of paid museum workers but also of members of the museum's governing body, and of volunteers (those who work 'front of house', as well as those who work behind the scenes).
+Peak bodies, professional associations, and networks, support excellence in the museum sector by providing many opportunities for workers and others to exchange ideas and to access training.